How Does Buying a House Affect Taxes?

 When you’re looking for home expenses that are tax-deductible, the IRS defines it very narrowly.
 The costs that are deductible include:

-• Home equity loan interest if you used the funds from a home equity loan on your property
+• Home equity loan interest if you used the funds from a home equity loan to buy, build, or substantially improve your property.
+Note that eligible home equity loan interest is considered part of your mortgage interest and contributes to the totals for that deduction (below).

 • Mortgage interest deduction up to defined limits:

-◦ For loans taken out after December 15, 2017: You can deduct home mortgage interest on the first $750,000 of debt (for married couples filing jointly) or the first $375,000 of debt for a married person filing separately.
+◦ For loans taken out after December 15, 2017: You can deduct home mortgage interest on the first $750,000 of debt or the first $375,000 of debt for a married person filing separately.

 Which Home Expenses Are Not Tax Deductible?